Menu

 If you’re facing a VA benefits denial or need help with your claim, reaching out to a VA-accredited attorney like VetLaw can give you the support you need to navigate the system and get the benefits you’re entitled to.

-Have You Received a Veteran Disability Cancer Claim Denial?
+Have You Received A Veteran Disability Cancer Claim Denial?

 If you are a veteran and have cancer, you could receive disability from the Department of Veterans Affairs.
 The process is time-consuming and often difficult, especially if your cancer is not on the list of presumptive cancers from exposure.